LIFE

 How to set up your planner for a successful school year

-Step #1: Materials
+Step 1: Materials

 @waavmakers

-First things first: You'll need a planner.
-We heart the selection on waavmakers.com—they've got tons of cute patterns and color combos.
-Not to mention that their planners are literally *made* for busy students (and they come with the cutest planning stickers!).
 Then, grab your writing utensils.
-Whether you're a classic black-ink girlie or need a minute to snag every shade of felt tip you can find, setting up your planner with your fave pens is a v. important step in your planning journey.
+Whether you're a classic black-ink girlie or need a minute to snag every shade of felt tip you can find, gathering your fave pens is a v. important step in your planning journey.

-Step #2: Goal setting
+Step 2: Goal setting

 One of the best parts about a planner is that it's a journal/calendar hybrid.
 Focusing on the journaling aspect, take some time to reflect on your summer and the school year ahead.
 If you set big-picture goals at an earlier point in the year, how are you keeping up with those?
 What are you looking forward to heading into a new month?
 A new school year?
-This deep thinking is a great exercise to get you feeling grounded before the planning starts.
+This deep thinking is a great exercise to get you feeling grounded before the semester starts.

-Step #3: Overview
+Step 3: Overview

-This step requires a bit of outside resourcing.
 At the start of each year, most schools will release a calendar of things to come (think: dates for all of your breaks, parent-teacher conferences and other campus events).
 If you're feeling ambitious, you can mark out all of the dates from now until June.
 If that seems overwhelming, do a few months at a time—just be sure to keep track of that cal so you can add more dates throughout the year.

-Step #4: Things to look forward to
+Step 4: Things to look forward to

-Step #5: Keep it up
+Step 5: Keep it up

 Now that you've got all your big-picture dates and V.I.D.s (very important dates) written in, it's up to you to continue adding things to your calendar.
-Make it a daily ritual: Add your daily and weekly tasks, homework and tests and any other things that may come up (soccer games, doctor appointments, stuff like that).
+Make it a Sunday ritual: Add your daily and weekly tasks, homework and tests and any other things that may come up (soccer games, doctor appointments, stuff like that).
 Hopefully, an aesthetic and organized layout will make your planning habit more of a hobby and less of a chore.
 Bc sorting out your life?
 That's self-care, bb!

 We think you'll love these other GL posts: